rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 In this system it is possible that the RabbitMQ instance might become temporarily unavailable.

-> In practice this is unlikely, because a production system will almost certainly deploy RabbitMQ across multiple redundant K8s nodes, leveraging RabbitMQ and K8s to achieve high fault tolerance.
+> ℹ In practice this is unlikely, because a production system will almost certainly deploy RabbitMQ across multiple redundant K8s nodes, leveraging RabbitMQ and K8s to achieve high fault tolerance.

 ### Using Polly Retry Policies